-436-120-0003 General Provisions
+436-120-0003 General Provisions Purpose and Applicability of These Rules

 (1) Purpose of these rules.

 The purpose of the rules in OAR 436-120 is to:

 - (a) Prescribe uniform standards for determining eligibility, delivery, and payment for vocational services to injured workers; - (b) Prescribe procedures for resolving disputes; and - (c) Establish standards for the certification of counselors and providers.